h4ckyou/h4ckyou.github.io/posts/bof/posts/conundrum2.md

 It looks awfully small :)

 From this we know that:
-- It would clear up the buffer `s` of at 128 bytes filling it with null bytes
+- It would clear up the buffer `s` up to 128 bytes filling it with null bytes
 - Prints out some texts
 - Receives our input which is stored in s
 - Prints out input